mruhul/Bolt.FluentHttpClient/README.md

 ## How to use this library

 Add nuget reference `Bolt.FluentHttpClient` in your project.
-Rregister the library with your Ioc in startup configure method as below:
+Register the library with your Ioc in startup configure method as below:

     serviceCollection.AddFluentHttpClient();